 'Premium' diesel versus regular diesel

 You might have noticed the rise of 'premium' diesel at the servo in recent years.
-The good news (or bad news?) is that it is mostly a cash grab from the retailers and there is no real difference from regular diesel.
+The reality here is that, for the most part, premium diesel is a bit of a cash grab from the retailers - with no real difference over regular diesel.

 Premium diesel has a few additives that likely won't affect the efficiency or power of your vehicle.
 Additives likely include a cleaning agent, rust inhibitor, and/or a foam inhibitor.